AdamBaali/law-tech-demo/readme.md

 * **Sovereignty:** European firms are hesitant to use US-based AI tools due to GDPR/Data Residency risks.

 ## 💡 The Solution
-A strictly sovereign, EU-hosted platform that combines:
+A strictly sovereign, EU-hosted SaaS platform that combines:

 1.  **AI Drafting:** Instant generation of compliant contracts (MSA, NDA, DPA, Employment) tailored to specific Civil Code jurisdictions.
 2.  **The "Trinity" Scoring Engine:** Automated analysis for **Legality** (Jurisdiction), **Robustness** (Risk), and **Clarity** (Readability).